nethalo/proxysql-basics-master-slave/README.md

 - The MySQL servers
 - The user that can connect to the servers (both the monit one and the "queries" one)
-- Who is the Master and who is/are the slave(s)
+- Who is the Primary and who is/are the slave(s)

 Let's start with the users